thegetty/quire-docs/content/docs-v1/multiformat-output.md

 ### Add Custom Styles to Refine the Layout

-Where a variable is not available, you can instead add custom CSS to your `content/_assets/styles/custom.css` file to achieve the desired result.
+When a pre-defined variable is not available, you can instead add custom CSS to your `content/_assets/styles/custom.css` file to achieve the desired result.
 You can target changes to *only* the print output by wrapping your CSS rules in a {{< q-def "media query">}}.

 For example, this would hide all `video` elements in the print output: